 - engineered flood line mapping for Potter Creek, Dead Creek, Mayhew Creek, Masse Creek, Cold Creek, Glen Miller Creek, Meyers Creek, D.N.D.
-Creek, Oak Lake and the Trent River: - lands adjacent to lakes, rivers, streams, or creeks for which engineered flood line mapping is not available shall require site inspections by the appropriate Conservation Authority to determine adequate development setbacks, and depending upon the degree of development, a flood study may be required to delineate the flood plain; - lands within 30 metres of the normal high water mark of Lake Ontario and the Bay of Quinte and/or land below the engineering flood line mapping of these features, whichever is the greater; and - all flood susceptible areas have been designated Environmental Protection on Schedule "D" of this Plan.
+Creek, York Creek, the South Sidney Tributary Streams, Lake Ontario and Bay of Quinte shorelines, the Murray Canal, and the Trent River; - ▶ lands adjacent to lakes, rivers, streams, or creeks for which engineered flood line mapping is not available shall require site inspections by the appropriate Conservation Authority to determine adequate development setbacks, and depending upon the degree of development, a flood study may be required to delineate the flood plain; - ➤ all flood susceptible areas have been designated Environmental Protection on Schedule "E" of this Plan.